Mahkama

+Mahkama (مَحْكَمَة maḥkama) is the Arabic term for a court of law.
+It may refer to various types of courts, including civil courts, criminal courts, administrative courts, and Sharia courts.

-Mahkama (مَحْكَمَة maḥkama), also spelled mahkamah, is an Arabic term meaning 'court' or 'courthouse' in a Muslim context, so a Sharia court.
-The Arabic word (see محكمة) has been adopted with adaptations in the wider Muslim world (see at Wiktionary), with derivatives in Persian, Turkish, Hindi and/or Urdu, Indonesian and/or Malay, etc. The transliterated spelling makhama can also occur.
+The Arabic word has been adopted with adaptations in the wider Muslim world (see at Wiktionary), with derivatives in Persian, Turkic languages, Hindustani (Hindi and Urdu), Malay (including its Indonesian variant), etc. The spellings makhama and mahkamah also occur in English.